fivequarters/fusebit.io/src/_blog/_posts/upload-gsheet-chart-to-slack.md

 ## Getting Data Into Your Google Spreadsheet

 Now that you can create a beautiful chart in a Google Spreadsheet and automatically send it to Slack, the question is where does the data underlying that chart come from?
-Google Sheet rarely is the source of truth and you need to import that data from an external system like Salesforce or QuickBooks.
+Google Sheet rarely is the source of truth and you need to import the latest data from an external data source like Salesforce or QuickBooks.

 If you are a developer, you should check out the [Fusebit Add-On for Google Sheets](https://fusebit.io/blog/run-nodejs-from-google-sheets/).
 Using Fusebit, you can use Node.js and npm packages along with Fusebit SaaS Connectors to automate the import of data from any number of external systems or databases.